dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 TODO: use an example to explain how we can set break points and single step into workflows and transactions.

-### Time-Travel Database Queries
+### Time Travel Database Queries

-TODO: explain how we can allow developers to retroactively add new (read-only) queries over old versions of data as if the queries "time-traveled" to the past.
+TODO: explain how we can allow developers to retroactively add new (read-only) queries over old versions of data as if the queries "time traveled" to the past.
 This is a really unique and cool feature of DBOS, because we allow you to modify your code and run it against the past!

 ### Configurations